 – Tim D

-With regular barbell squats, people tend to have a hard time getting into the right position.
-Back squats can hurt where the bar goes and often times people can’t keep their torso upright enough, putting too much stress on the back.
+With regular barbell squats, people have difficulty getting into the proper position.
+Back squats can hurt where the bar goes, and often people can’t keep their torso upright enough, putting too much stress on the back.
 Front squats hurt most people’s wrists and tend to emphasize the quads.

-Simply put, the goblet squat is the safest way to teach someone to squat correctly and, provided you have the ability to fire your glutes, squats are one of the best ways to teach your body how to apply force through your glutes.
+The goblet squat is the safest way to teach someone to squat correctly, and provided you can fire your glutes, squats are one of the best ways to prepare your body to apply force through your glutes.

 If I have Elbow Pain, Do I have to Stop My Training?

 Jedd Johnson and I finished our coaching call for Fixing Elbow Pain customers.
 It was great to have people on the line (Hugh, Scott, and others) and to have questions sent in.
 We answered questions for about 70 minutes.

 Here are some of our notes from the call: